Gemmes Story Page 1A

 Au-Jardin-des-Gemmes-Leon-Carre-Book-Illustration-01 Au Jardin des Gemmes Story by Leonard Rosenthal with Illustrations by Léon Carré, Plate 1 of 12

-Before he begins to leaf through these pages devoted to colored stones, I must account to the reader of my intentions and my purpose.
-My job is not to write, and yet I published, two and a half years ago, a work entitled “In the Kingdom of the Pearl”, and here again today is a new volume whose gems, and especially the three most wonderful colored stones: emerald, ruby and sapphire, are the subject.
+“My profession is not to write, and yet I published, two and a half years ago, a work entitled “In the Kingdom of the Pearl,” and here again today is a new volume whose subject is gems, and especially the three most wonderful colored stones: the emerald, the ruby, and the sapphire.
 Why did I want to write it?